kadealdrich/Kernel-Flow-Algorithm/README.md

 5. Study convergence by drawing pictures

-> Check the prediction mean squared error of hte regression using the kernel parameters output at each iteration to check the change in performance.
+> Check the prediction mean squared error of the regression using the kernel parameters output at each iteration to check the change in performance.
 Compare with a naively chosen kernel and one picked through cross-validation.

 6. Check if degeneracy phenomena occur